 Click here for a map and directions to the venue.

 To make deliveries easier, exhibitors will be supplied with delivery vehicle permits upon request using the official order form here, which should be displayed on the windscreen of their vehicles, so that they are distinguishable from ordinary traffic.
 It is strongly recommended that all vehicles keep their passes in a prominent position in the vehicle for the duration of the event to assist security and traffic officers.
 All vehicles are then to be removed to the outer car parks if they are to remain onsite.

-Please note that there are 1400 car parking spaces onsite, exhibitors have been allocated S2 for parking, although you are able to park free anywhere on the Stadium MK site except for the DW Sports car park which is chargeable.
+Please note that there are 1400 car parking spaces onsite, exhibitors have been allocated S2 for parking, although you are able to park free anywhere on the Stadium MK site except for the Fitness First car park which is chargeable.

 To facilitate the speedy delivery of exhibits, it is strongly recommended that exhibitors and contractors use vans/cars rather than large vehicles wherever possible.
 Exhibitors are asked to ensure that drivers delivering their exhibits are supplied with full information with regard to which stand (there is only one hall at the Marshall Arena) delivery is to be made and that staff are onsite to receive deliveries.
 The Organisers and Venue cannot accept responsibility for signing consignment slips.